 Alcohol consumption during pregnancy is one of the most common preventable causes of birth defects and intellectual disability worldwide.
-Despite míical warnings, many patients with a prior history of alcohol dependence continue to drink during gestation, which has serious consequences for fetal brain development and later life.
+Despite medical warnings, many patients with a prior history of alcohol dependence continue to consume alcohol during gestation, which has serious consequences for the fetal brain development and later life.

 What is alcohol consumption during pregnancy?

 The alcohol consumption during pregnancy refers to the intake of alcoholic beverages by the pregnant woman.
-Alcohol is a teratogenic substance, meaning that it can interfere with normal fetal development, particularly the brain (Waisman and Benabarre, 2021).
+Alcohol is a teratogenic substance, which means that it can interfere with the normal development of the fetus, particularly the brain (Waisman and Benabarre, 2021).
 Even small amounts of alcohol can be dangerous, since the fetus lacks the ability to metabolize it effectively, which increases the concentration of ethanol in its body and in its developing brain.

 Fetal alcohol syndrome (FAS)

 Fetal alcohol syndrome (FAS) is the most severe outcome of alcohol consumption during pregnancy.
-It is characterizí by a set of physical, cognitive, and behavioral abnormalities that persist throughout the life of the affectí individual.
-Common symptoms include growth retardation, úcial malformations, brain damage and learning difficulties; frequently associatí with thiamine deficits (Mateos-Díaz et al., 2022).
+It is characterized by a set of physical, cognitive, and behavioral abnormalities that persist throughout the life of the affected individual.
+Among the most common symptoms are growth retardation, facial malformations, brain damage, and learning difficulties; frequently associated with thiamine deficits (Mateos-Díaz et al., 2022).

-Children with FAS often present with intellectual disability ranging from moderate to severe, along with behavioral problems and difficulties interacting socially.
+Children with FAS often present with moderate to severe intellectual disability, along with behavioral problems and difficulties interacting socially.
 These symptoms are the direct result of the impact of alcohol on fetal brain development, which is highly vulnerable during the first and second trimesters of gestation (McPhee and Hendershot, 2023).

 Fetal alcohol spectrum disorders (FASD)

-Not all fetuses exposí to alcohol develop a full case of FAS.
-Fetal alcohol spectrum disorders (FASD) encompass a broader range of disabilities, including less severe cognitive and behavioral problems, but equally disabling.
-FASD may include developmental delay, memory and attention problems, as well as difficulties solving problems that are not particularly complex (Courtney et al., 2019).
+Not all fetuses exposed to alcohol develop a full FAS picture.
+Fetal alcohol spectrum disorders (FASD) encompass a broader range of disabilities, including less severe but equally disabling cognitive and behavioral problems.
+FASD may include developmental delay, memory and attention problems, as well as difficulties solving problems that are not complex.

-The diagnosis of FASD can be difficult due to the variability of symptoms, attempts by the patient to conceal alcohol consumption during gestation, as well as the lack of obvious physical malformations.
-However, the consequences for cognitive and emotional functioning are persistent, which significantly affects the quality of life of affectí individuals.
+The diagnosis of FASD can be difficult due to symptom variability, patients’ attempts to hide alcohol consumption during pregnancy, and the lack of obvious physical malformations.
+However, the consequences for cognitive and emotional functioning are persistent, which significantly affects the quality of life of those affected.

 Effects of alcohol on fetal brain development

-Exposure to alcohol during pregnancy can lead to a ríuction in brain size (microcephaly), as well as neurotransmitter dysfunction, which contributes to learning and behavioral problems in the future (Gupta et al., 2016).
+Exposure to alcohol during pregnancy can lead to a reduction in brain size (microcephaly), as well as neurotransmitter dysfunction, which contributes to learning and behavioral problems in the future (Gupta et al., 2016).

 Subscribe